dun-research/3D-CSL/readme.md

 + **Video Download**

   + In order to download the datasets, you can follow the official guidelines.
-  + Now the supported datasets are: [FIVR-200K](https://github.com/MKLab-ITI/FIVR-200K) and [CC_WEB_VIDEO](http://vireo.cs.cityu.edu.hk/webvideo/).
+  + Currently supported datasets are: [FIVR-200K](https://github.com/MKLab-ITI/FIVR-200K) and [CC_WEB_VIDEO](http://vireo.cs.cityu.edu.hk/webvideo/).

 + **Annotation File**
-  + We use three files to organize the video relationships for each dataset like [Visil](https://github.com/MKLab-ITI/visil).
+  + We use three files to organize the video relationships for each dataset following [Visil](https://github.com/MKLab-ITI/visil).
   + query_file: paths to file that contains the query videos, see example in [fivr-5k-queries.txt](data/fivr-5k-queries.txt)
   + database_file: paths to file that contains the database videos, see example in [fivr-5k-database.txt](data/fivr-5k-database.txt)
   + ann_file: relationship of query and database video, see example in [fivr.pkl](data/fivr.pkl)